Are you ready to make a difference in the world?

 As a volunteer, you’ll encourage Girl Scout Seniors and Ambassadors working toward their Girl Scout Gold Award.
 Use the Adult Guide (below) to help you support girls as they develop into tomorrow’s leaders.

 Come to a Meeting!

-The Gold Award Support Committee meets every third Wednesday of the month.
+The Gold Award Support Committee meets once every month.
 Proposal must be submitted two weeks prior to the meeting date to be reviewed.
 Meetings are at our Bedford Service Center or can be setup online via video conference.